petrepa/Home-AssistantConfig_OLD/README.md

 The setup is running on a Raspberry Pi 3 Model B, and as of this commit it is running on HASS version __0.66.1__.

 This is how my default view looks, where I can controll the most important stuff.
 Am trying to only have the necessities on this view, and if I need anything more specific I can look to my other views.

+__Note: The current screenshots do not replicate the latest configuration files!__
 ![default view](https://github.com/petrepa/Home-AssistantConfig/blob/master/screenshots/1_default_view.png)

 Some screenshots of my other views.